syscl/M3800/README.md

 Change Log
 ----------------

+2016-4-18

+- Moved ig-platform-id=0x0a2e0008 to ACPI tables.
+(Fast and reliable injection)
+- Cleaned up clover patches.
+- Updated FakePCI_ID.kext to 2016-4-14.

 2016-4-13

-- Fix the permission issue for sysclusbfix.sleep.
+- Fixed the permission issue for sysclusbfix.sleep.
 - No more reboot required, the fix will take effect instantly after executing the fixusb.sh!
 - Added uninstall function for fixusb.sh.